top

 Alabama CBD from industrial hemp with less than 0.3% THC is legal in Alabama.
 Assisted living residents in Alabama can manage and administer their own medications, therefore they should be permitted to use CBD.
 Residents may have their medications administered only by a licensed caregiver.
 So, while CBD is legal, specific residences may have policies against its use.
 Check with the residence for its policy on CBD.

 Alaska CBD is legal.
 Residents are administered medications according to their individual assisted-living plans and may be allowed to self-administer.
 Assisted living residents in Alaska, therefore, should be permitted to use CBD if it is included in their plans.
-Family members of Alaskan residents with Alzheimer’s seeking CBD should work with communities to update individual assisted-living plans.
+Family members of Alaskan residents with Alzheimer’s seeking CBD should work with residences to update individual assisted-living plans.

 Arizona CBD with less than 0.3% THC is legal in Arizona.
 Medications may be administered by licensed nurses, certified assisted living managers, and trained caregivers.
 So, while CBD is legal, specific residences may have policies against its use.
 Check with the residence for its policy on CBD.
 Facilities in Arizona with “directed care services” likewise require medications to be administered by licensed nurses, certified assisted living managers, and trained caregivers.
 Check with the residence for its policy on CBD.